 And I’m not having it anymore.
 So my new strategy is find a way how.
 Embrace failure, as failures only mean learning so I can come back and succeed the next time.
 Open my mind and heart to optimism and commit fully to what makes my mind and heart race with excitement.
 How else will grow in knowledge, experiences, and life?
 No more CAN’T!

 Challenges are a part of life.
-I’m always challenged with my running, read about it at my Zappos Experience post!
+I’m always challenging myself in my workouts.

 What About You?